DevMountain-QA/nightwatch-introduction/README.md

 }
 ```

-Note: For Windows computers, you have a different pathing format, so your `resourcePath` will look something like:
+Note: For Windows computers, you have a different pathing format, so your `resourcePath` may look something like:
 ```js
     resourcePath : "C:\\Users\\AJ\\src\\testing-resources\\"
 ```